cncf/xds/proposals/TP1-xds-transport-next.md

 server to client, as well as the additional new resource.

-If no resources are present in the glob collection, the server should reply with a `DeltaDiscoveryResponse` in which the glob collection URL is specififed in `removed_resources`.
+If no resources are present in the glob collection, the server should reply with a `DeltaDiscoveryResponse` in which the glob collection URL is specified in `removed_resources`.

 As with list collections, context parameters in the request must be matched in